 - Peanut Butter Chocolate Muffins (These are grain-free and gluten-free muffins that are packed with fruits and veggies!)

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-- Combine the flour, milk powder, baking powder, and cinnamon in one bowl.
-Combine the banana, oil, and milk in a second bowl.
-Dump your wet ingredients into your dry ingredients, and stir until combined.
+- Combine the flour, milk powder, baking powder, and cinnamon in a medium-sized bowl.
+Stir the mashed banana, oil, and liquid milk in a small bowl.
+Pour the wet ingredients into the dry ingredients and stir until just mixed.

 - Put four paper-lined foil muffin cups in your air fryer basket or on your air fryer tray.
 Mist the muffin papers well with cooking spray.
 Divide the muffin batter evenly between the prepared muffin wrappers.
 If using toppings, gently press them into the tops of the uncooked muffins.